DJBarnes/django-dump-die/docs/source/usage.rst

 Each ``dump(<variable>)`` command will add the object passed to dump to an internal list that will be dumped either when a ``dd(<variable>)`` is used or if the entirety of the request finishes.
 You can have as many ``dump(<variable>)`` statements as you want leading up to a ``dd(<variable>)``.

-If you make a call to ``dd(<variable>)``, execution will immediately stop and all dumped objects including the the one sent to dd will be output.
+If you make a call to ``dd(<variable>)``, execution will immediately stop and all dumped objects (including the the one sent to dd) will be output.

-If you do not make a call to ``dd(<variable>)`` and only use ``dump(<variable>)`` statements, the request will continue processing until it is time to return the response at which point it will replace the response with the data that has been dumped thus far.
+If you do not make a call to ``dd(<variable>)`` and only use ``dump(<variable>)`` statements, the request will continue processing until it is time to return the response.
+At this point, Django-Dump-Die will intercept and replace the response with the data that has been dumped thus far.